An integrated code analyzer

-A typical compiler will issue warnings and errors for some basic potential code problems, such as violations of the language standard or use of implementation-defined constructs.
+A typical compiler issues warnings and errors for some basic potential code problems, such as violations of the language standard or use of implementation-defined constructs.
 In contrast, DoubleCheck performs a full program analysis, finding bugs caused by complex interactions between pieces of code that may not even be in the same source file.

 DoubleCheck determines potential execution paths through code, including paths into and across subroutine calls, and how the values of program objects (such as standalone variables or fields within aggregates) could change across these paths.

 DoubleCheck looks for many types of flaws, including:

 - Access beyond an allocated area (also known as buffer overflow)

 - Potential writes to read-only memory